Possibilistic and maximal indefinite causal order in the quantum switch: GHZ-Mermin nonlocality

 \section{GHZ-Mermin nonlocality}

 We first review Mermin's version~\cite{Mer90} of the GHZ proof~\cite{GHZ89} of Bell nonlocality.
 Three spacelike-separated parties labelled $A$, $B$, and $C$ share three qubits prepared in the state $\ket\GHZ \coloneqq (\ket{000}+\ket{111})/\sqrt2$.
 Each party has a binary classical input variable ($x,y,z\in\{0,1\}$, resp.), and measures their qubit in the $Y$ basis $\{\ket{+i},\ket{-i}\}$ if their input is 0, and in the $X$ basis $\{\ket+,\ket-\}$ if their input is 1.
 The measurement outcomes are recorded in the output variables $a,b,c\in\{0,1\}$.
 Given a probability distribution over the input variables, the Born rule provides joint probabilities $P(abcxyz)$ for all combinations of input and output variables.
-All that the following argument relies on are however the induced \emph{possibilities} $p(abcxyz) \coloneqq \pi(P(abcxyz))$.
+All that the following argument relies on are however the induced \emph{possibilities} $p(abcxyz) \coloneqq \pi(P(abcxyz))$. \footnote{Conditional distribution notation like $P(abc|xyz)$ is more common in the literature on Bell nonlocality and indefinite causal order.
+We adopt a convention in which all variables are treated equal, both because this requires fewer a priori assumptions (e.g.\ about whether all combinations of settings are possible, see Eq.~\eqref{eq:all-inputs-possible}), and because it is more natural in the possibilistic view: $x$, like $a$, is a variable that takes one and only one value on each single trial of the experiment, and possibility distributions tell us which values of $x$ and $a$ can occur jointly in a single trial.
+See also Appendix~\ref{app:independence-notation}.}

 A particular property of these possibilities, predicted by the Born rule, is that